Alfred J. Seaman Award

 - The winner will receive a $1,000 cash prize.

-- The AEF will pay for travel and overnight accommodation in New York for the student and his/her professor.
+- The AEF will pay for travel and overnight accommodation in New York for the student and his/her professor so that they may attend the AEF’s 2018 Honors Night gala on June 11, 2018

-- The winning project, paper, or presentation will be considered for inclusion among the educational materials on aef.com.
+- The winning papers will be considered for inclusion among the educational materials on www.aef.com.

 NOTE: The winning Student Paper must satisfy all judging criteria.
-The award is presented at the sole discretion of the Selection Committee.
+The awards will be presented at the sole discretion of the Selection Committee.